 Under the FCA, companies that submit false claims can be held liable for triple the amount of damages sustained by the government.
 This means that if a company defrauds the government out of $1 million, they may be responsible for paying $3 million in damages.
 Companies may also face fines of up to $11,000 per false claim.
 These penalties serve as a deterrent to companies that may attempt to defraud the government.

 In conclusion, the False Claims Act is a crucial tool used to deter fraud against the federal government.
 Whistleblowers play an essential role in detecting and preventing fraudulent activity.
 The FCA provides several strong whistleblower protections including the right to remain anonymous and whistleblower protections against retaliation.
 Companies that subvert the FCA may be held liable for triple damages and face significant fines.
 The FCA is an essential law that allows the government to recover funds that are critical to vital

 IF YOU ARE THINKING OF BLOWING THE WHISTLE, CONTACT NASHVILLE WHISTLEBLOWER ATTORNEY TIMOTHY L. MILES TODAY

-If you have knowledge of fraud against or by the federal government, contact Nashville whistleblower attorney Timothy L. Miles who can guide you through the whistleblower process and explain your whistleblower protections.
+If you have knowledge of fraud against or by the federal government and are considering blowing the whistle, contact Nashville whistleblower attorney Timothy L. Miles who can guide you through the whistleblower process and explain your whistleblower protections.
 The consultation is free and confidential.
 Just complete the form below to get started or call (855) Tim-M-Law.
 Ask a Nashville Whistleblower attorney, you could be entitled to a significant whistleblower award.